Cloud Contact Center: Benefits, Benefits, Migration Tips, & More

 7. What's your desired implementation timeline?

-Develop a comprehensive well thought budget for the cloud contact center migration.
+Develop a comprehensive, well-thought-out budget for the cloud contact center migration.
 Numerous expenses correlate with multiple aspects of the relocation that may increase the required funds.

 • Ongoing support